blackpeps/dbmslab2023/14. Creation of procedure,triggers, functions/readme.md

 ### PROCEDURE

-1. Write a PL/SQL program to generate Fibonacci series using a procedure
+1. Write a PL/SQL program to generate the Fibonacci series using a procedure

 #### ALGORITHM